Stellarium/stellarium-unity/README.md

 * Stellarium writes to %STEL\_SKYBOX\_DIR%, which may be something like D:\MyWorks\StellariumUnitySkybox\StellariumSkybox\Assets\StreamingAssets\SkyBoxes\live*
  * Preconfigured skyboxes should be located in other subdirs of D:\MyWorks\StellariumUnitySkybox\StellariumSkybox\Assets\StreamingAssets\SkyBoxes
  * At runtime, change env. variable %STEL\_SKYBOX\_DIR% to something like D:\MyUnityApp\StreamingAssets\SkyBoxes\live
+* **Note** You must run the skybox.ssc script once from Stellarium to have working skybox data.
+* **Note** Make sure you have configured Stellarium to create PNG screenshots.

 ### StelKeyboardTriggers: